What is SaaS Marketing? Complete Beginner’s Guide for Marketers and Founders in 2025

 • While informational content is essential, don’t neglect your product pages.
 Optimize landing pages with keywords related to your SaaS solution.

-Build a Content Hub
+Step 4: Build a Content Hub

 Building a content hub lets you educate your B2B SaaS prospects and build relationships with them.
 It is a centralised digital repository where you can publish different content types, including articles, whitepapers, webinars, and more.